WuDok/kailasa-netflify/_posts/how-this-site-was-made/2020-01-03-how-this-site-was-made.md

 #### Installation

-First, you need some [SSG](https://www.staticgen.com/), there are many kind ssg, but in case i'm using Jekyll cause i'm already familiar with it, open your terminal and type command on below
+First, you will need a [SSG](https://www.staticgen.com/).
+I'm using Jekyll because I'm already familiar with it.
+Open your terminal and type the commands below:

 ```bash
 $ bundle install jekyll # installing jekyll in your machine